lizzieinvancouver/pmm/analyses/_READMEpmm.txt

 ubertoy_nogeiger.R -- this one builds the data exactly as I believe I have coded the model ubertoy.R -- this one uses geiger to adjust the phylogeny by lambda

+ubermini_latent.R (and .stan) -- based off the ubermini code, but separates out a vector of latent (non-phylo) slops from phylo slopes (formerly pmm_geoff.R and .stan)

 <><><><><><><><><>